By: Stan Popovich

 Managing A Pet and Your Mental Health

-Many people who struggle with depression, anxiety, and other mental health issues may struggle with taking care of a pet.
+Many people who struggle with depression and anxiety may struggle with taking care of a pet.
 Here are some ways on how to take care of your pets while you deal with your mental health issues.

 1. Prioritize: It is important you take care of your pet’s main needs when you are struggling with your anxieties.
-Feeding your pet, making sure their healthy, and making sure they are living in a safe environment is what is most important.
+Feeding your pet, making sure they are healthy, and making sure they are living in a safe environment is what is most important.

 2. Ask for help: If you have trouble taking care of your animals ask a friend or relative for some help.
 Some days can be tough to manage when your mental health issues get the best of you.
 Your friends or relatives will be happy to help you if you’re struggling with your anxieties and fears.